ReutV/stm32f407_mt_app/README.md

-**General discription**
+**General discription:**
 This application is a practical example of multitasking application using FreeRTOS running on STM32F407 Discovery board.
 The application uses:
 a. queues and task notification api for syncronization
 b. interrupts, HW timer, SW timer, RTC, uart communication
 c. debug options - print out to the IDE Consol (via ST-Link)

 **Requierments:**
 STM32F407 Discovery Board + USB Power cable